BEFORE GOING TO JAPAN

 Before going to Japan to study, make sure to have a clear strategy.
-Make a plan.
+Have a plan.

-Here are a few questions and issues you may consider:
+Here are a few questions and concerns you may want to consider:

-- What is the purpose of going to Japan?
+- What is your purpose of going to Japan?

 - Is it simply because you love the Japanese culture and want to get a grip on the language?

 - Do you intend to stay there after you have completed your language courses?